NBISweden/development-guidelines/README.md

 * [Git-Flow Cheatsheet](http://danielkummer.github.io/git-flow-cheatsheet/)
 * [Using git-flow to automate your git branching workflow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/)

+For smaller projects, Support projects or NBIS courses/workshop, another branching model may be appropriate, such as [GitHub flow](https://guides.github.com/introduction/flow/).

 ## General stuff about working with Git

 Commit often, possibly several times a day.
 It's easier to roll back